 Most companies struggle to create value from the huge amounts of data available to them on all aspects of their IT installation.
 These data include measurements of performance, capacity, availability and usage for every hardware and software component in their data center.
-Mapping this measurement data to IT costs and explaining what business activities or organizations are generating those IT costs is also a challenge.
+Another challenge is mapping this measurement data to IT costs and explaining what business activities or organizations are generating those IT costs.

 Read more about ITBI.